AhmedMaghawry/SPOFI/README.md

 1. A user reports an image or a video with an optional comment.
 2. To verify the report we used machine learning and deep learning techniques together with the Nasa Database and others to answer the questions:
-- is the media fire related?
+- Is the submission fire related?
 - Are there elements in the scene that are a sign of wild or rural areas?
 - Are there wild areas near the user?
 - Do they have previous records of wildfires?
 And how they relate to NASA's wildlife tracking data?